 As I am sighted, I didn't test installation with VoiceView (Amazon's screen reader).
 However, Amazon has kindly provided a page explaining how to use it during installation; so if you need this feature, please consult About VoiceView for Amazon Fire TV.
 You may also wish to consult Amazon's Accessibility Page for these devices.
 Magnification is also an option.

 For the record, the Fire Stick or equivalent product (not the Recast DVR) offers access to paid and free streaming services via Apps (like Apple TV, CBS All Access, Pluto TV, and IMDb TV); so once you install one, you can access everything via the Fire Stick: live TV, DVR programs, and all the Apps.
 This includes services like YouTube, Pandora, all your photos, and an Internet Browser; and with built-in Alexa, you can also use the remote to control lights and appliances in your home, get the weather forecast, and answer questions.
 These are all part of what makes the Recast DVR and its Fire Stick controller a good solution.
 The Fire Stick comes in a "regular" version and a 4K one, which is required to support 4K devices in native mode.
 You may use a 4K stick with a non-4K TV, and you will even get an advantage in speed, because it is a newer device (plus you'll be prepared for if and when you upgrade to a 4K TV).
 [Strong Recommendation: I found that my one 4K stick worked much faster and better on my non-4K TVs, so I switched to them for the other TVs.
-I recommend that you purchase only 4K Fire Sticks, despite the slightly higher cost.]
+I recommend that you purchase only 4K Fire Sticks, despite the slightly higher cost, and I do not recommend the Fire Stick Lite, which has no TV controls.]